 What is so Special About Selvedge Denim?

 The cyclical nature of fashion has seen selvedge denim re-emerge as a popular garment.
-A key factor in the allure of vintage denim is the uniqueness present in each piece; the variations in fabric are representative of the multifactorial process (spinning, dying, weaving, and sewing) and time period in which the denim was created.
+A key factor in the allure of vintage denim is the uniqueness present in each piece; the variations in fabric are representative of the multifactorial process (spinning, dyeing, weaving, and sewing) and time period in which the denim was created.

 Although modern technology is now able to replicate variations in dye and weaving, selvedge denim remains only attainable through the use of a shuttle loom.
 This provides each pair of selvedge jeans with a heritage appeal, with many wearers choosing to cuff the jeans to show off the signature coloured thread.